 you must define a

-in the base workspace to specify its type to the Simulink signal.
+workspace to specify its type to the Simulink signal.

 MATLAB structures cannot inherit their type from Simulink signals.